 - If you don’t have a TWAIN compliant scanner, scan omr sheets at 300 dpi black and white and save as Tiff image files.

-- Don’t fold omr sheets as fold line will often show up as black lines on the scanned images which could interfere with detection of the checkboxes.
+- Don’t fold omr sheets as a scanned fold line will show up as a black line on the scanned images which could interfere with detection of the checkboxes if it is too close.
+When an OMR sheet must be folded, it is better to design the OMR template with a dotted fold line that is well clear of barcodes and OMR bubbles.

 - Clean the scan head regularly to avoid black marks appearing on the scanned images.